banta-isaiah/sudoku-solver/README.md

 ### Puzzle creation

-This ended up being much more difficult than I anticipated...
+This ended up being much more difficult than I anticipated and was not able to get it working, I got very close but ran into issues when attempting to build my program to test for unique solutions.
+I will keep working on it and let you know when I got it, but I understand that anything I do after this point will not influence my grade in any way.